Henry Clay Drexler: Biography

 Born in Braddock, Pennsylvania, on August 7, 1901, Drexler grew up in a seaside home in Bethany Beach, Delaware.
 His father, Louis Drexler, was a Delaware state senator.
 The family home still stands in Bethany Beach, although it has been moved further inland.
 Attended Culver Military Academy located in Culver, Indiana.
 Like his older brother Louis, Henry Drexler attended the United States Naval Academy, graduating in June 1924.

 In mid-October of that year, while Trenton (CL-11) was conducting gunnery drills in the Norfolk area, powder bags in her forward turret exploded, killing or injuring every member of the gun crew.
 During the ensuing fire Ensign Drexler and Boatswain's Mate First Class George Robert Cholister attempted to dump powder charges into the immersion tank before they detonated but failed.
 Drexler was killed when the charge exploded, and Cholister was overcome by fire and fumes before he could reach his objective.
 He died the following day.
 Both men were posthumously awarded the Medal of Honor.

 Drexler was subsequently buried in Arlington National Cemetery.
 The destroyer Drexler (DD-741) was named in his honor.
+Drexler was sunk off Okinawa on May 28, 1945 - two weeks after Drexler's older brother Commander Louis Drexler Jr. was killed in action off of Okinawa.